menandmice/micetro_docs/guides/user-manual/dns_zones.rst

   "Serial", "The serial number is a ten-digit number consisting of the year, the month, the day, and a two-digit daily revision number.
 (Actually, it is any integer between 0 and ~ 4 billion, but the preceding is the standard convention.)"
   "Refresh", "This is the period (in seconds) that determines how often secondary servers will check with the primary server to determine if their zone files are up to date.
 This is done by checking the serial number.
 The default value for this field is 28800, which equates to once every 8 hours."
   "Retry", "This determines the period that a secondary server will wait before trying to re-contact the primary zone (in the event that an earlier contact attempt is unsuccessful).
 The default value is 7200 seconds, or once every 2 hours."
-  "Expire", "This value determines how long a secondary server will keep serving a zone after its last successful contact to the primmary name server.
+  "Expire", "This value determines how long a secondary server will keep serving a zone after its last successful contact to the primary name server.
 Once the zone has expired, the secondary server stops giving information about the zone because it is deemed unreliable.
 The default expiration period is 604800 seconds, or 1 week."
   "Neg. caching", "This field is only available when connected to a BIND server.
 This value specifies how long a server will retain (cache) the knowledge that something does not exist.
 The default value is 86400 seconds, 24 hours."

 Managing Zones